- Member Login

 7. International Applicants: You must provide confirmation that you have a VISA or other necessary traveling documents along with your application.
 If you will have a problem doing this please contact the APP office to discuss your options.
 ALL references supplied MUST have an email address provided.
 While English does not have to be your first language, you should be able to read, speak, and understand English as our Conference and classes are run in English.

 8. Recipients are required to write about their experiences for possible publication in the post-Conference Point or other APP use.

 If you have questions or concerns about the specifics of the workload, class attendance, and benefits of the scholarship experience; please do not hesitate to contact Caitlin in the APP Office.

 INSTRUCTIONS FOR APPLYING:

 1. Fill out Initial Application Form Online (Opens November 6).
+Link to application.